No UK capital gains or income tax on your investments.

 An ISA, or Individual Savings Account, is a tax-efficient savings or investment account that allows you to put money into a wide range of investments, from individual stocks and shares to funds, bonds and ETFs.
 This type of account is also known as a ‘tax wrapper’ and essentially allows you to be exempt from paying income, capital gains and dividend tax when you place up to £20,000 into your ISA account.
 Learn more about ISA and how they work with our stocks and shares ISA guide.

 You can pay into one stocks and shares ISA account in each tax year, so if you opened one already, you wouldn’t be able to open one until the new tax year starts.
 You can, however, transfer your existing stocks and shares ISA over from a different ISA provider.
-See our guide for more ISA rules.
+Understand how to make the most of your various ISAs with our guide on how many ISAs you can have.

-Your annual ISA allowance for the 2022/2023 tax year is £20,000.
-This means you could put up to a total of £20,000 into one or multiple ISA accounts (eg. LISA, cash ISA, stocks and shares ISA), and you would be exempt from paying income, capital gains and dividend tax on any gains you make.
+Your annual ISA allowance for the 2022/23 tax year (which runs 6 April 2022 to 5 April 2023) is £20,000.
+This means you can put up to a total of £20,000 into one or multiple ISA accounts (eg. LISA, cash ISA, stocks and shares ISA), and you would be exempt from paying income, capital gains and dividend tax on any gains you make.
 Make sure you use your allowance by the end of the tax year on 5 April each year.
 Any unused allowance won’t be carried over to the following tax year, so you lose it forever if you don’t use it.
+To find out more on how to use your yearly allowance efficiently, check our guide on ISA allowance.

 To transfer your stocks and shares ISA from another provider to Freetrade, you just need to complete a form, and we will do the rest for you.
 The transfer process might take four to six weeks, but we will let you know when it’s all completed.